stevetarver/rft-presentations/info-displays/PITCHME.md

 ### ***Why use them?***

-* Scale well compared to raster graphics (JPEG, PNG, etc.)
+* Scale well compared to raster graphics
 * All browsers render them
 * Very small
 * Export losslessly to `png` at target resolutions for devices that can't render `svg`